An exciting offering for our students and parents!

 Instruments, College, and Your Brain

 Playing an instrument all through elementary and high school demonstrates tenacity and dedication, something that stands out in the college application process.
-Playing an instrument in college can earn scholarship funds, even if you aren’t a music major: college orchestras always need instrumentalist.
+Playing an instrument in college can earn scholarship funds, even if you aren’t a music major: college orchestras always need instrumentalists.
 Teaching your instrument to others can earn a few dollars during high school, college and beyond.

 Can playing an instrument make you smarter?
 There are studies that show music builds confidence, raises IQ, improves memory, and makes you happier.
 It encourages cooperation and helps you to find and create beauty.